autoplot/documentation/javadoc/org/autoplot/dom/Canvas.md

+# org.autoplot.dom.Canvas

-# org.autoplot.dom.CanvasThe state of the canvas which is the area on which plots are drawn.
+The state of the canvas which is the area on which plots are drawn.

-Canvas( )
+# Canvas( )

 ***